Park (Reading ward): Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
-In the 1984 elections, the ward elected Martin Salter, who would go on to be the Labour MP for Reading West between 1997 and 2010, as councillor.
-In the 2001 elections, the ward elected John Howarth, who would go on to be the Labour MEP for South East England between 2017 and 2020, as councillor.
+Elections are generally held by thirds, with elections in three years out of four.
+In the 1984 elections, the ward elected Martin Salter, who would go on to be the Labour MP for Reading West between 1997 and 2010.
+In the 2001 elections, the ward elected John Howarth, who would go on to be the Labour MEP for South East England between 2017 and 2020.

 From 1984 until 2011 Labour won every election in the ward bar one, but from the 2011 election onwards, the Green Party candidates have won.
 The ward councillors are currently Brenda McGonigle, Rob White and Josh Williams, all of whom are members of the Green Party.